MLPgroup/MLPgroup.github.io/_resources/2022-12-21-UsingtheCC.md

 One thing that's kinda cool is that if you need a program to run for longer than 20minutes but don't want to write a script to submit a job, you can start an interactive job.

-First, allocate resources for your interactive job:
+All you need is one simple command

 {% highlight shell %}
-salloc --partition=csl --time=7-00:00:00 --nodes=1 --ntasks-per-node=20
+srun --partition=eng-research-gpu --time=48:00:00 --nodes=1 --ntasks-per-node=4 --cpus-per-task=8 --gres=gpu:A10:4 --pty /bin/bash
 {% endhighlight %}

-then start the job:

-{% highlight shell %}
-srun --overlap --pty --jobid=9965755 -w ccc0111
-{% endhighlight %}

-remember that if you do this on your terminal, when you close the terminal you'll also stop the inteactive job.
+Remember that if you do this on your terminal, when you close the terminal you'll also stop the interactive job.
 To avoid this, you can use the [screen command](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/).

 Kinda cool hack.
 Huge thanks to Sumedh for showing it to me!